-Parking will be strategically positioned along the Marbury Drive, the internal loop road connecting to Crownsville Road, with additional lots near key areas such as the new North Entry, the community gardens, athletic fields, and overflow parking across Crownsville Road in the East Campus district.
+For the purposes of this Master Plan, parking was evaluated on a campus-wide scale, and further studies will occur to ensure that parking needs align with future programming.
+The recommendation is that parking be strategically positioned along Marbury Drive, the internal loop road connecting to Crownsville Road, with additional lots near key areas such as the new North Entry, the community gardens, athletic fields, and overflow parking across Crownsville Road in the East Campus district.